datagouv/hydra/README.md

 The Kafka instance URI, Hydra API URL and Data Gouv API URL to be used can be defined in `hydra/config` or overwritten with env variables.
 It can be launched using the CLI: `hydra run_kafka_integration`.
 This will mark the corresponding resources as highest priority for the next crawling batch.
+It also requires using the CLI command: `hydra work` to start Celery to process messages.

 ## TODO